Tundethekid/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deletes the file betty that is in /tmp/my_first_directory script that deletes the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one
+script that deletes the file betty that is in /tmp/my_first_directory script that deletes the directory my_first_directory that is in the /tmp directory script that changes the working directory to the previous one script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format